 How to Care For Your New Dust Mite Covers

 First of all your dust mite covers do not need to be washed before they are put on for the first time unless you just want to.
-None of the allergy covers we sell are treated with any antimicrobial products.
-Some companies treat their fabrics.
-Also, there is also no need to clean your mattress or pillows before you put the covers on.
-Some of our customers prefer to vacuum the mattress but it is not necessary.
-Whatever is in the bed or pillows will stay there.
+None of the covers we sell are treated with any antimicrobial products.
+Some companies treat their fabrics with different chemicals.
+We do not.

 The dust mite covers on the mattress only need to be washed once or twice a year unless something is spilled on them.
-If the covers are for a child with dust mite allergies and the child still has accidents every so often then the mattress covers will need to be washed more often.
+If the covers are for a child with dust mite allergies and the child still has accidents every so often then the mattress covers will need to be washed as needed.

-You will wash the pillow covers more often.
-We wash ours about ever 4 to 6 weeks.
+You will want to wash the pillow covers more often.
+We wash ours about every 4 to 6 weeks.
 Just take them off and wash them when you wash your sheets.

 Duvet and comforter covers should be washed as needed.
 We wash our cover about every 6 to 8 weeks.
 Once again only when needed.
 We also spray our comforter once a month the ADMS spray.